I can’t think of anyone running their business in the same way they did before we went into lockdown the first time

 This week, someone dared to suggest we all had a weird sense of humour.

 It sounds a bit strange to have laughed our way through a lot of our calls – but weird?
-I mean who doesn’t talk about fat hedgehogs, crazy frogs, dancing goats and crazy sparrows?
+I mean who doesn’t talk about fat hedgehogs, crazy frogs, dancing goats and sparrow parties?

 The whole experience has been life changing.
-None of us will ever be the same again and our relationships with each other has deepened in a way that only shared experiences can have.
+None of us will ever be the same again and our relationships with each other have deepened in a way that only shared experiences can have.

 What comes next?

-Now we’re starting to think about what comes next and there’s one thing I’m sure of: there’s no going back.
+Now we’re starting to think about what comes next and there’s one thing we’re all sure of now: there’s no going back.

 By running our own businesses we have chances that many people don’t.
 We have a chance to make every day count, to work on things that bring us joy, to work with clients and associates that enrich all of our lives and in our own small ways to make the world a better place.

-The way I work with people won’t change but by understanding what you’ve just been through and what differences you want to make I’ll be an even better mentor and coach than I was before.
+The way I work with people has changed.
+I’m much more aware of people’s vulnerabilities.
+“What’s stopping you?” isn’t a very useful question any more.
+By understanding what you’ve just been through and what differences you want to make I think I’m becoming an even better mentor and coach than I was before.